harellab/SlicerMp2rageBackgroundSuppression/README.md

 Acknowledgments

-Development of SlicerAblationPlanner was supported in part by the following NIH grants:
+Development of mp2rageBackgroundSuppression was supported in part by the following NIH grants:
+Udall NIH P50 NS123109